robert-hh/WS2812/README.md

 ## Interface

 The WS2812 is connected to the RMT module.
-Only a single pin besides Vcc and GND is required.
+Only a single data pin besides Vcc and GND is required.

-The WS2812 need a Vcc of 5V.
+The WS2812 needs a Vcc of 5V.
 The data line of the WS2812 can be driven by the output of the Pycom module, even at the limits of the spec.
-If the level is too low, add a level converter with a bandwidth of >10 MHz between the GPIO pin of the PyCom device and the WS2812 data input.
-You may also drive the WS2812 with a somewhat lower voltage, like ~4V.
+If the level is too low, add a level converter with a bandwidth of >5 MHz between the GPIO pin of the PyCom device and the WS2812 data input.
+You may also drive the WS2812 with a somewhat lower voltage, like ~4.3V.

 ## Example